The Alternative Workforce is Now Mainstream

 Official figures confirm the rise of the alternative workforce across the world:

-• The number of self-employed workers in the United States is projected to triple to 42 million people by 2020.
+• The number of self-employed workers in the United States was 73.3 million in 2023, and projected to be more than 90 million by 2028, more than 50% of the workforce.

 Full-time employees are a shrinking talent pool

 Demographic factors have contributed to a shrinking full-time labor pool, such as the decline in birth rates in many countries.
-Modern lifestyle trends are also pushing more people out of full-time employment and into the alternative workforce: retirees returning to work, people caring for children or elderly parents, and professionals going back to school.
+Modern lifestyle trends are also pushing more people out of full-time employment and into the alternative workforce: retirees returning to work, people caring for children or elderly parents, professionals going back to school, or workers leaving full-time employment to start their own businesses.
+All in all, there are close to three million fewer full-time workers in the US than there were back in 2020.

 The alternative workforce fulfills a wide range of needs